Hand and Wrist complaints

 It is very likely that at some point in life we are going to experience some hand pain, we use them every day and are therefore susceptible to injury from time to time.
 Hand pain can occur for a variety of reasons, a few of which are; sports (e.g sprains), overuse (e.g Muscle Strains), degenerative (Arthritis) and systemic conditions(e.g Raynaud’s Phenomenon).

 Having your problem checked by a Chiropractor here at our clinic in Omagh will help you understand why the hand pain has come on in the first place and what the best options are as to how to manage it.
-Chiropractors are most well known for their treatment of the spine, what is less well known is that they also have extensive training in the diagnosis and treatment of extremity muscle, joint and nerve injuries including most of the common causes of hand pain.
+Chiropractors are most well known for their work with the spine, what is less well known is that they also have extensive training with extremity muscle, joint and nerve injuries including most of the common causes of hand pain.

 Hand pain symptoms

 - Popping, clunking, clicking, stiffness

 - Pain at the joints of the fingers

 - Neck Pain and Stiffness